 The Create a Git Repository window appears.

-Path to the default Repository directory is generated automatically.
-If you are satisfied with the default path, continue with the repository creation.
+The path to the default Repository directory is generated automatically.
+Choose the path where you want your repository to be stored at and continue with the repository creation.

 Optionally, you can select the Create as bare repositorycheck box.